 Well as the year progressed we could meet due to virus concern so not many of our activities actually happened.
 We wait until we can meet again face to face, without a mask and get back to our parties.

-The post Celebrating Dutch-American Friendship Day appeared first on Embassy of the Netherlands.
+The post Successful launch of the first Dutch military nanosatellite appeared first on Embassy of the Netherlands.